LoyolaChicagoBooks/cder/source/events.rst

 elements.
 In addition, we'll make the design choice that operations that would violate the counter's data invariant are disabled.

-These decisions lead to the three *view states* shown in the following images.
-Note how the reset button is always enabled, while the decrement and increment buttons are disabled in the minimum and maximum states, respectively.
+These decisions lead to the three *view states* for the bounded click counter Android app: In the initial (minimum) view state, the decrement button is disabled (see figure :ref:`fig_BoundedCounterViewStateMin`).
+In the counting view state of the, all buttons are enabled (see figure :ref:`fig_BoundedCounterViewStateCounting`).
+Finally, in the maximum view state, the increment button is disabled (see figure :ref:`fig_BoundedCounterViewStateMax`; we assume a maximum value of 10).
+In our design, the reset button is always enabled.

-See figure :ref:`fig_BoundedCounterViewStateMin` (example for K).

 .. _fig_BoundedCounterViewStateMin: